NMPPMaxPlanck/GEMPICX/README.md

 cmake --list-presets
 ```

-If more specific presets are required to build on systems which are not defined we recommened to store these presets in a `CMakeUserPresets.json` file.
+If more specific presets are required to build on systems which are not defined we recommend storing these presets in a `CMakeUserPresets.json` file.

 Building GEMPIC using presets can be done by following the instructions below.
 Use different build directories for different presets.
 ```